krish-shahh/calyxos/README.md

 1. **Not for real-time systems**: Lazy evaluation means some operations are deferred until access.
 Timing guarantees are not provided.

-2. **Determinism assumption**: Talos assumes that methods with the same arguments always return the same result.
+2. **Determinism assumption**: Calyxos assumes that methods with the same arguments always return the same result.
 Side effects or external state changes can break this assumption.

 3. **Shallow copying in persistence**: The default storage backends (SQLite, JSON) serialize values directly.
 Complex, nested objects may require custom serialization logic.

 4. **No distributed graphs**: Each object's graph is independent and local to a single Python process.
 Cross-process or distributed computation is not supported.

-5. **Python-only**: Talos is a Python library.
+5. **Python-only**: Calyxos is a Python library.
 There is no C extension or compiled component for performance-critical sections.

 ## Contributing